kmnhan/erlabpy/docs/source/development.rst

 This will combine your commits with the latest *erlabpy* git ``main``.
 If this leads to merge conflicts, you must resolve these before submitting your pull request.
+Remember to follow the commit message guidelines.
 If you have uncommitted changes, you will need to ``git stash`` them prior to updating.
 This will effectively store your changes, which can be reapplied after updating with ``git stash apply``.

 Create a new feature branch